jamescrall/BEEtag/README.txt

 locateCodes".

-2. CreatePrintableCode and Create100PrintableCodes.m are a function and example (respectively), of how to generate idBEE tags in a printable format.
+2. CreatePrintableCode and Create100PrintableCodes.m are a function and example (respectively), of how to generate beeTags in a printable format.
 CreatePrintable Codes generates the 100tags.pdf image in the src folde, which is print-ready and contains the first 100 usable codes.
 That script can be modified to use more than a hundred codes, drawing them from the "grand" object in "masterCodeList.mat"